ocupop/refed-website/src/_states/tennessee.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits
   animal_feed:
-    overview: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
-Vivamus volutpat quam ac quam bibendum rutrum.'
-    summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
-Vivamus volutpat quam ac quam bibendum rutrum.'
+    overview: 'Tennessee does not recommend feeding animal-derived waste to swine.97 But Tennessee allows the feeding of animal-derived and vegetable waste to swine provided that it has been processed in accordance with federal law (that is, heat-treated and fed by a licensed facility).
+Feeders must submit a plan to the commissioner detailing how garbage will be processed.
+Food waste that consists of only bakery waste, whey, and dairy waste from milk processing plants may be fed to swine without being further processed.
+Individuals may feed household garbage to their own swine without processing it.'
+    summary:
     link_url:
     legislation:
-      - title: 'CAL.
-FOOD & AGRIC.
-CODE §§ 32, 10901–90, 34006 (2015)'
+      - title: Tenn.
+Code Ann. §§ 44-2-401–08 (2015)
-        animals_covered: Farm animals; swine
+        animals_covered: Swine
-        definition_of_garbage: 'Any waste which consists in whole or in part of any animal waste that results from the handling, preparing, cooking, and consuming of food, including the o al from any animal carcass or from any part of an animal carcass.
-It does not, however, include such waste from ordinary household operations that is fed directly to swine on the premises. § 10901 (2015).'
+        definition_of_garbage: 'Animal or plant waste resulting from the handling, preparation, cooking or consumption of foods, including animal and fowl carcasses or parts thereof, and all waste material and byproducts of a kitchen, restaurant, hospital, hotel, motel, or slaughterhouse; except, however, bakery waste, whey, or other dairy waste from milk processing plants shall not be included in this definition. § 44-2-402 (2015).'
-        prohibitions: 'No feeding untreated garbage to swine or unpasteurized milk to farm animals.
-Exception for ndividuals feeding household garbage. §§ 10901–90, 34006 (2015).'
+        prohibitions: No feeding unprocessed garbage to swine.
+Exception for individuals feeding household garbage. § 44-2-404 (2015).
-        licensure_requirements: An individual or facility must obtain an annual license from the state before feeding garbage to swine. § 10981 (2015).
-        treatment_requirements: All garbage must be heated to at least 212 degrees Fahrenheit or boiling point for at least 30 minutes or else treated in some other manner approved by the state. § 10952 (2015).
+        licensure_requirements: N/A
+        treatment_requirements: >-
+          Garbage must be processed in accordance with federal law, meaning that garbage must be boiled (212 degrees Fahrenheit/100 degrees Celsius at sea level) for at least 30 minutes.
+9 C.F.R. § 166 (2015).

+          Garbage must be processed in a manner prescribed and approved by the commissioner, meaning that feeders must submit a written plan to the commissioner detailing treatment of garbage in a manner prescribed under 9 C.F.R. § 166. § 44-2-404 (2015).
+        enforcement: >-
+          The commissioner of agriculture enforces the garbage-feeding rule.
+          § 44-2-403 (2015).

+          The commissioner or an authorized representative may investigate any public or private premises to determine whether the garbage-feeding rule has been violated. § 44-2-406 (2015).

+          A violation of the garbage-feeding rule is a Class C misdemeanor.
+Each illegal feeding of garbage counts as a separate offense. § 44-2-407 (2015).

-        enforcement: 'The state may inspect any premises where garbage is fed to swine and may order a facility to cease garbage-feeding operations. § 10922 (2015).
-The state may inspect records pertaining to garbage-feeding operations. § 10923 (2015).
-The state may refuse to issue, revoke, or suspend the license of an individual or facility that violates the garbage-feeding rule. § 10987 (2015).'
+          The commissioner may seek to enjoin any individual or facility that violates the garbage-feeding rule. § 44-2-408 (2015).
-        relevant_state_regulatory_body: 'California Department of Food and Agriculture (§ 32 (2015)), www.cdfa.ca.gov/.'
+        relevant_state_regulatory_body: 'Tennessee Department of Agriculture (§ 44-2-403 (2015)), <a href="https://www.tn.gov/agriculture/">https://www.tn.gov/agriculture/</a>.'
   organics_recycling_mandates:
     overview: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'
     summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'